 Graham Chapman heroically went cold turkey to keep his alcoholism in check, knowing that the film rested on his lead character, and his Doctor’s training gave him a focus on helping his friends survive the health challenges of a North African third world country.
 The Pythons instinctively knew that together they were greater than the sum of their parts and this film represents the pinnacle of their mighty achievements.
 They manage to pillory middle east politics, religious fanatics, Hollywood musicals, Latin lessons and Spartacus all in a mere 93 minutes.
 The endlessly fractured groups of professional dissidents and permanently disappointed focus all their frustrations on the occupying Romans, who ironically are the only group capable of keeping the peace.
 A cavalcade on memorable sketches coheres beautifully until no turn is left unstoned.

-The film looks gorgeous, the responsibility of Terry Gilliam as art director in lieu of co-directing, his logo design for the ‘suicide squad’ an inspired mix of swastika and Star of David!.This pre-dates Mel Gibson's mad visions by decades!
+The film looks gorgeous, the responsibility of Terry Gilliam as art director in lieu of co-directing, his logo design for the ‘suicide squad’ an inspired, brutally satiric mix of swastika and Star of David!.This predates Mel Gibson's mad visions by decades!
 The Tunisian landscape adds a level of realism that ran contrary to a lot of Biblical epics, as Michael Palin commented ‘so many looked like they’d been made in Northern England’ making the overall feel even more authentic.

 All together now… ‘Always look on the bright side of life’….

-PS - Go to jesusneverexisted.com for a witty and clever (and fiercly annotated) site and see just how fake the Jesus story is.
+PS - Go to jesusneverexisted.com for a witty and clever (and fiercely annotated) site and see just how fake the Jesus story is.